plugdata-team/plugdata/Resources/Documentation/ELSE/canvas.setname.md

   description: depth level
   default: 0

+methods:
+  - type: depth <float>
+    description: set depth level
+  - type: mode <float>
+    description: non zero sets to abstraction mode

-inlets: none
+inlets:
+  1st:
+  - type: name <symbol>
+    description: set canvas name

 outlets: none

 draft: false
 ---

 [canvas.setname] sets a symbol name to a canvas so you can send it messages.
-It's the same as [namecanvas] but it also allows you to set the name of a parent patch with the second optional depth argument - (1) is parent patch (2) is parent's parent patch and so on...
+It's similar to [namecanvas] but it also allows you to set the name of a parent patch with the second optional depth argument - (1) is parent patch (2) is parent's parent patch and so on...